 - Individuals with cancer of the lung, chest cavity or bladder, as well as patients who have been treated with adoptive cell therapy unfortunately commonly succumb to their disease.
 Some agree to donate their bodies to cancer research that may help the medical community better understand these diseases.
-Studies of lung cancer tumor tissue obtained soon after death may be used to answer questions about the origins, progression, and treatment of lung cancer.
-Researchers want to conduct a study that involves planned collection of lung cancer tumor tissue shortly after death.
+Studies of cancer tumor tissue obtained soon after death may be used to answer questions about the origins, progression, and treatment of cancer.
+Researchers want to conduct a study that involves planned collection of cancer tumor tissue shortly after death.
 To do so, they will arrange to provide inpatient hospice care for people with non-small cell lung cancer, bladder cancer or patients who have been treated with adoptive cell therapy.

-- To collect lung cancer tissue biopsy samples as soon as possible after death.
+- To collect cancer tissue biopsy samples as soon as possible after death.

 - Participants will agree to receive inpatient hospice care at the National Institutes of Health Clinical Center.
-Full details on end-of-life instructions will be noted.
+Full details on end-of-life care preference will be acknowledged.

 - An autopsy will be performed at the clinical center within 3 hours of death.
 Tumor tissue will be collected from the primary site of cancer and from any areas of the body to which the cancer has spread.

 - Participants will not receive further cancer treatments as part of this study.
 This is a tissue collection study only.

 |First Received Date||May 8, 2013|

 |Anticipated Primary Completion Date||March 31, 2024|

 |Primary Outcome Measures||